basil79/recorder/README.md

-# video-screen-capture-recorder
+# video-camera-screen-recorder

-> HTML5 Video Camera & Screen Capture Recorder
+> HTML5 Video Camera & Screen Recorder.
+>  Record Video From Camera and Capture Screen using Javascript.

-This README is for developers who want to use and/or contribute to video-screen-capture-recorder.
+This README is for developers who want to use and/or contribute to video-camera-screen-recorder.

 **Table of Contents**